Wealthype/smart_search/README.md

 3. To find similar products:
    - Use the search box to filter products by name or ISIN
+   - Optionally filter by Asset Class or whether the product is in Private Markets
    - Select a product from the dropdown menu
    - View the selected product's details organized in categories
    - Click "Find Similar Products" to see the 5 most similar products with their similarity scores